 While the Commission does not guarantee permanent employment, the Chief Counsel's Office appreciates the service of interns, and in recent history, has hired three former interns for full-time employment.

 Candidates who are law students and interested in the legal intern program should submit:

-- a cover letter demonstrating their interest in an internship with the Commission,
+- a cover letter explaining the student's interest in an internship with the Commission,

 - a résumé,

-- three references, at least one of them from the student's work experience, and
+- two references, at least one of them from the student's work experience, and

-- at least one writing sample, consisting of an objective memo or an advocacy piece.
+- one writing sample of no more than 10 pages in length, consisting of an objective memo or an advocacy piece.

 California Energy Commission

 Attn: Patty Paul